 - Getting more people to sign up to your email newsletter by X%

 Your goals should be specific and realistic—that is, achievable—.
 It’s okay to have big goals and visions, but in that case, break them down into smaller, more achievable milestones.
 This is important to maintain a sense of progress and the morale of your team.

-A very important aspect of SEO is finding your target keyword(s).
+A very important aspect of SEO for SaaS websites is finding your target keyword(s).
 In general, there are three main principles in keyword research for SEO:

 - The keyword must be relevant for your business/product/service.
 For example, you should be able to expand the keyword into a topic that will boost your brand’s relevance or pull more people to purchase your product/service

-- The keywords must be relevant for your audience.
+- The keywords must be relevant to your audience.
 That is, they are often searched by your ideal audience (a high monthly search volume).
 The higher the search volume, the better.

 - The competition for the keyword must be manageable, according to your budget and timeline.

 U can use various keyword research tools to find your target keywords according to these three principles.
 There are free options like Google Keyword Planner and UberSuggert, and there are also advanced, paid options like SEMRush and Ahrefs, among others.